brainets/frites/docs/source/overview/ovw_frites.rst

 Start analyzing your data with Frites
 -------------------------------------

-In this section we are going to cover the basics knowledges if you want to start analyzing your data with Frites.
+In this section we are going to cover the basics knowledge if you want to start analyzing your data with Frites.

 .. note::